Noli me tangere (Correggio): Analysis

-Estelle May Hurll writes: "In painting the figure of the risen Christy the old masters were accustomed to give prominence to the nail prints in hands and feet, and the wound in his side.
+Estelle May Hurll writes: "In painting the figure of the risen Christ the old masters were accustomed to give prominence to the nail prints in hands and feet, and the wound in his side.
 Correggio has not done this.
 Such signs of suffering were inconsistent with the joyous nature of his art.
 The subject of the picture is entirely a happy one, and he has kept out of it all evidences of the crucifixion, emphasizing rather the idea of the ascension."

 In some artistic points the picture resembles the Madonna della Scodella.
 The pose of Christ is similar to that of Joseph, with one arm lifted up, and the other reaching down.
 Thus is formed the diagonal line which is at the basis of the composition.
 The right arm of Mary carries the line on to the lower corner of the picture.

-The landscape setting makes a spacious background, and a large tree behind Christ throws his figure into relief.